dallylee/specifythat/README.md

 - 🎯 **13 targeted questions** mapped to a proven spec structure
 - 🤖 **AI-powered gap filling** - click "I don't know" for expert suggestions
+- 🧠 **Ideation mode** - 3-step discovery wizard when you're not sure what to build
+- 🔍 **Multi-unit detection** - AI analyzes complex projects and lets you spec one phase at a time
+- 📎 **File upload support** - attach .txt or .md files (up to 10MB) for your project description
+- ✅ **Input validation** - smart sanitization and gibberish detection
 - 📋 **Copy-ready output** - paste into ChatGPT, Claude, or Cursor
 - 📱 **Mobile-responsive** - works on any device
 - 🔒 **No login required** - just start building